rjvareed/Okta_oauth_service_app_script/README.md

 }
 ```

-Paste this into a file and save it in the project's root directory as `private_key.jwk`
+Paste it into a file and save it in the project's root directory as `private_key.jwk`

 Click `done`